JoSangYeon0709/jdcobot100/README.md

     <img src="assets/jdcobot100.png" style="align:centre" width="35%">
 </p>

-The JDcobot 100 is a simple manipulator that uses Arduino and four MG90S servos.
+The JDcobot 100 is a simple manipulator that uses Arduino and SG90, MG90S,MG996R servos.
 You can use a computer to move the motors to desired angles through the serial port.
 The JDcobot 100 SDK provides a platform for development of custom applications for the JDcobot 100.
 This repository contains files for use of the JDcobot 100 SDK.